 - You are enrolled in an AI/AN tribe or group;

 The following individuals may also qualify for IHS even if they are not AI/AN:

-- Children, younger than 19-years-old, of an eligible AI/AN, or
+- Children, younger than 19-years-old, of an eligible AI/AN;

 - Spouses of an eligible AI/AN.

-If you are unsure of your eligibility status, check the official guidelines for IHS eligibility here.
+If you are unsure of your eligibility, check the official IHS guidelines here.
 Keep in mind that individuals whose healthcare is provided by IHS do not have to pay out-of-pocket costs for any health services or equipment.

 Currently, IHS centers provide health services for 2.5 million AI/AN throughout the United States.
 By providing services closer to communities with tribal members, the IHS has increased health resources for many.